-The office of Global Services team serves as a resource for schools, faculty, and administrators engaged globally and for international students and scholars here on campus.
+The Office of Global Services team serves as a resource for schools, faculty, and administrators engaged globally and for international students and scholars here on campus.
 Our mission is to serve and support the Georgetown community in engaging a more open and connected world.
 This is a great office to help understand more effective teaching methods and resources to use with international students.

-OEM's mission is to establish and maintain a foresight capability that considers a broad spectrum of plausible outcomes to help inform decision making under uncertain conditions such natural disasters, acts of violence, terrorism, cyber attacks, and infectious disease.
+The Office of Emergency Management’s mission is to establish and maintain a foresight capability that considers a broad spectrum of plausible outcomes to help inform decision making under uncertain conditions such natural disasters, acts of violence, terrorism, cyber attacks, and infectious disease.
 You can sign up and learn more about Hoya Alert, Inclement Weather, and other Emergency Preparedness for Georgetown University on their office website.